fyezool/intern_log/README.md

 ## Daily & Weekly Log for UCTS internship

-### This project aim to
+### This project are basically :-

 1. Automate the logbook using pdf, reportlab, pypdf2
-2. Honing Python skill for Nton SMart Inventory project
+2. Honing Python skill for Nton Smart Inventory project
 3. Utilize free time during Restricted Movement Order 18-31 March
-4. Inspired by classmate post on automation, hence, tried myseld for the sake of curiosity
+4. Inspired by classmate post on automation, hence, tried myself for the sake of curiosity

 ## How does it works